czb3279338858/axios-interceptor/README.md

   // Optional, used to determine the uniqueness of a request.
 The default getKey logic is listed separately below. getKey(config: InternalAxiosRequestConfig): string {
    ...
+  },
+  // Optional, in vue, when you want to cache data that is responsive, you can do this. setCache(cacheMap: CacheMap, key: string, response: AxiosResponse){
+    const refResponse = {
+      ...response,
+      data:ref(response.data)
+    }
+    cacheMap.set(key, refResponse)
   }
 })
 ```